la2050/archive/_projects/2016/a-conference-inspiring-la-professionals-toward-a-net-zero-future-hosted-at-a-nonprofit-facility.md

   inspire L.A.'s building professionals into action and prepare for California's net zero code changes together.
 project_impact: '["Self-sufficiency","Resilient communities"]'
+project_proposal_impact:
+  - Self-sufficiency
+  - Resilient communities
+project_proposal_description: >-
+  Verdical Group has been hosting L.A.'s annual Net Zero Conference for three years with the help of gratuitous venue sponsors.
+While this has been great, and has helped to garner interest, we would like to host the conference with IBEW Local 11, L.A.'s electrical construction union.
+IBEW's Net Zero Plus Electrical Training Institute is the perfect venue for this conference to inspire L.A.'s building professionals into action and prepare for California's net zero code changes together.
+project_areas:
+  - East LA
+  - County of Los Angeles
+  - City of Los Angeles
 project_proposal_best_place: >-
   The California Public Utilities Commission (CPUC) and the California Energy Commission (CEC) launched a Zero Net Energy Action Plan that states all new